Reviewing Aberdeen Emerging Markets Equity Income Fund Inc. (AEF)'s and The Bank of New York Mellon Corporation (NYSE:BK)'s results | New Business Observer

 Profitability

-Table 2 demonstrates the return on assets, return on equity and net margins of Aberdeen Emerging Markets Equity Income Fund Inc. and The Bank of New York Mellon Corporation.
+Table 2 represents Aberdeen Emerging Markets Equity Income Fund Inc. (NYSEAMERICAN:AEF) and The Bank of New York Mellon Corporation (NYSE:BK)’s return on equity, return on assets and net margins.

 |Net Margins